 Pizzateria is really vegan-friendly and we ordered a few items from the menu.
 The green salad has arugula, pears, pumpkin seeds, and a citrus vinaigrette.
 There is a vegetarian soup that Justin ordered instead of the salad.

-There were a couple of vegetarian pizzas, and you can also build your own.
+There are a couple of vegetarian pizzas, and you can also build your own.
 I ordered the deluxe vegetarian pizza without the cheese, which includes onions, green peppers, mushrooms, broccoli, sundried tomatoes, artichokes, and olives.
-We also adored the chili oil on the side of the table and learned that it’s made in house.
-Pour it on everything!

 Socal Kitchen

-California-style cuisine is served up at Socal Kitchen.
-There are a couple of vegetarian menu items, but only the salads are vegan.
-The quinoa and bean salad had mixed greens, chickpeas, cucumber, and a citrus vinaigrette.
-My salad was massive and you won’t have to worry about being hungry afterwards.
+I ordered the quinoa and bean salad which has mixed greens, chickpeas, cucumber, and a citrus vinaigrette.
+My salad was massive and you won't have to worry about being hungry afterwards.

 Beavertails

-You can’t travel to Tremblant without trying a famous Beavertail for dessert!
-They’re heavenly pastries with different sugary toppings that are a Canadian institution.
-Thankfully, Beavertails (Queues de Castor in French) are super vegan friendly and it’s even easier than ever to order one prepared vegan.
+Thankfully, Beavertails (Queues de Castor in French) are super vegan friendly and it's even easier than ever to order one prepared vegan.
 Just look on the menu at the treats with a green V on them, and ask for it to be made vegan.
 Easy peasy!

 Our favorites include the classic cinnamon & sugar Beavertail, as well as the maple and the coco vanil (vanilla icing with Oreos).

-Le Grand Manitou and Canteen Le Nomade
+Le Grand Manitou

-Le Grand Manitou is newly renovated and it’s the best place to grab a bite in between skiing and snowboarding.
-It’s up on the summit, so you can have some lunch in the middle of skiing without having to return to the pedestrian village for a meal.
-It’s a huge cafeteria with many food options, including the Thai vegetable curry bowls we ordered (along with a side of fries).
+Le Grand Manitou is the best place to grab a bite in between skiing and snowboarding.
+It's up on the summit, so you can have some lunch in the middle of skiing without having to return to the pedestrian village for a meal.

 Au Grain de Cafe

-Au Grain de Cafe is a small coffee shop and bistro in the upper section of the Tremblant pedestrian village.
-It is the oldest cafe in Tremblant and has the best coffee.
 They open early in the morning (7:30am) so you can grab your morning coffee before skiing and snowboarding.
-It’s a great little spot to take a break and enjoy a cappuccino or latte (they have plant-based milk, too!).
+It's a great little spot to take a break and enjoy a cappuccino or latte (they have plant-based milk, too!).

 Cabane à Sucre de la Montagne

-Here’s a Canadian tradition that you need to try – rolling maple syrup in the snow for a yummy treat!
+Here's a Canadian tradition that you need to try - rolling maple syrup in the snow for a yummy treat!
 At the Sugar Shack, Cabane à Sucre de la Montagne, you can roll maple taffy on a stick in the snow for an ooey gooey snack.
-You’ll also find lots of maple syrup products in the shop (and it smells so good in there!).

 Where to Stay in Mont Tremblant